alphagov/government-service-design-manual/service-manual/measurement/user-satisfaction.md

     url: /service-manual/measurement
 ---

+A good service enables users to complete tasks successfully.
+A great service is also enjoyable to use.
+Satisfaction provides a qualitative measure of how satisfying the experience is.

+Many government transactions are mandatory and therefore not inherently enjoyable - sometimes referred to as grudge transactions - but you should endeavour to make them as pleasant as possible for users, who may be nervous or stressed when interacting with the government.

+Asking users how satisfied they are with a service can provide a measure of all the elements contributing to the overall user experience such as ease of use, navigation and design.

+## What you will be measuring

 Defined as the percentage of people who answered either “very satisfied” nor “satisfied” on a five-point scale in response to the question:

-* Overall, how satisfied were you with this [eg car tax] service today?
+Q: Overall, how satisfied were you with this [eg car tax] service today?

   * Very satisfied
 	* Satisfied
 	* Neither satisfied or dissatisfied
 	* Dissatisfied
 	* Very dissatisfied

-## Why measure user satisfaction?

-A good service enables users to complete tasks successfully.
-A great service is also enjoyable to use.
-Satisfaction provides a qualitative measure of how satisfying the experience is.

-Many government transactions are mandatory and therefore not inherently enjoyable - sometimes referred to as grudge transactions - but you should endeavour to make them as pleasant as possible for users, who may be nervous or stressed when interacting with the government.

-Asking users how satisfied they are with a service can provide a measure of all the elements contributing to the overall user experience such as ease of use, navigation and design.

 ## How to measure user satisfaction